 What are causes of bowel incontinence?

-The causes of incontinence can be divided into a three main categories:
+The causes of incontinence can be divided into three main categories:

 - Anal sphincter – The anal sphincter is the muscle at the very bottom of the anus which keeps faeces within the rectum until we are ready to open our bowels.
 Damage to the sphincter (as described above during child birth) may cause incontinence.

-- Nerves – Nerves send signals from the rectum to the brain and from both the brain to both the rectum to the sphincter muscles.
+- Nerves – Nerves send signals from the rectum to the brain and from the brain to both the rectum and the sphincter muscles.
 Any problems with theses nerve pathways may lead to a degree of incontinence.